 Suppose Apple Pay isn’t supported on the platform where you want to purchase something, but manually entering a credit card number to pay works (like on the web or within apps).
 In these situations, you can use your Apple Card number to make online purchases anywhere Mastercard is accepted.

-To find your Apple Card number in the Wallet app, follow along with this tutorial.
+Here’s how to find your Apple Card number in the Wallet app.

-To view your Apple Card number along with other details, follow these steps:
+To see your Apple Card number along with other details, follow these steps:

-1) Open the Wallet app on your iPhone with iOS 12.4+
+1) Open the Wallet app on your iPhone with iOS 12.4 or later.

 2) Tap your Apple Card.

 3) Select the 123 icon in the upper right corner, and authenticate with Face ID, Touch ID, or your passcode.

 You can now see the following information about your Apple Card: